 - WordPress Design: Do you think having a WordPress website means that you will look like everyone else?
 That is true if you buy a WordPress theme.
 But if uniqueness is important to you, please don’t go that route.
 Having a customized design is what will make your message stand out from the crowd, whether you are a non-profit, Fortune 500, or somewhere in between, your website should be unique.
 Not a template.
 For some kick apps examples take a look at a few of our WordPress designs: CLICK HERE

-- What WordPress Can Do: WordPress web development is very flexible and with 1000’s of WordPress plugins, you almost can do everything from membership to e-commerce, to registration, data visualization, the list goes on and on.
+- What WordPress Can Do: WordPress website development is very flexible and with 1000’s of WordPress plugins, you almost can do everything from membership to e-commerce, to registration, data visualization, the list goes on and on.
 But when you have customized needs, it is going to take longer to bend someone else’s code (which is exactly what WordPress plug-ins are) that to create new code designed specifically for your needs.

 - What WordPress can’t do: WordPress can do a lot (see what WordPress can do) but in order to tell you what it can’t do, we need to understand the details of your project.
 For example, we recently completed a customized registration system — similar to EventBrite.
 Could we have developed it in WordPress?
 Yes.
 We could have.
 But we would have been pulling out our hair because of the 100’s of customized needs that our client has would not be handled well by WordPress.